pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (1) **Error** = Reference minus Model

-(Under each location, except provinces together, graph 4 for daily deaths and graph 3 for daily cases, show the Error)
+(Under each location, except provinces together, graph 4 for daily deaths and graph 3 for daily cases, show the Error by all calendar days and all updates)

 .

 (2) **Absolute Error** = | Reference minus Model |

-(Under each location, except provinces together, graph 5 for daily deaths and graph 4 for daily cases, show the Absolute Error)
+(Under each location, except provinces together, graph 5 for daily deaths and graph 4 for daily cases, show the Absolute Error by all calendar days and all updates)

 .

 (3) **Percent Error** = 100 * (Reference minus Model) / Reference

-(Under each location, except provinces together, graph 6 for daily deaths and graph 5 for daily cases, show the Percent Error)
+(Under each location, except provinces together, graph 6 for daily deaths and graph 5 for daily cases, show the Percent Error by all calendar days and all updates)

 .

 (4) **Absolute Percent Error** = 100 * | Reference minus Model | / Reference

-(Under each location, except provinces together, graph 7 for daily deaths and graph 6 for daily cases, show the Absolute Percent Error)
+(Under each location, except provinces together, graph 7 for daily deaths and graph 6 for daily cases, show the Absolute Percent Error by all calendar days and all updates)

 <br/><br/>